-All of the information on this page comes from Dennis E. Brooks, DVM, PhD.
+All of the information on this page came from Dennis E. Brooks, DVM, PhD.
 Dr. Brooks is a veterinary ophthalmologist who is one of the country’s leading experts on equine eye diseases.
-He is a Diplomate of the American College of Veterinary Ophthalmologists and Professor of Ophthalmology at the University of Florida’s College of Veterinary Medicine.
-Dr. Brooks is also Chief of the Ophthalmology Service at the College of Veterinary Medicine.
+He is a Diplomate of the American College of Veterinary Ophthalmologists and was Professor of Ophthalmology at the University of Florida’s College of Veterinary Medicine.
+Dr. Brooks was also Chief of the Ophthalmology Service at the College of Veterinary Medicine.

 He is the author of Ophthalmology for the Equine Practitioner, available from Amazon.com here.

 Many years ago Dr. Brooks kindly gave us permission to post this comprehensive overview on eye diseases.
 Thank you, Dr. Brooks!

 The information here is not a substitute for a thorough veterinary exam if you suspect your horse has an eye condition.
 Prompt medical care can often make the difference between a horse keeping its sight … or going blind.
 If your horse has any eye problems, please consult a vet immediately.

 (Click on the thumbnail images for bigger versions of the photos.)

 This web page is devoted to diseases of the horse eye.
 Most of the common eye diseases of horses are described (Table 1).

 VISION IN THE HORSE.
 WHAT DOES THE HORSE “SEE”?